toku-sa-n/hindent/TESTS.md

   type Bar a = Int
 ```

-A `where` clause between instance functions.
+A `where` clause between instance functions

 ```haskell
 instance Pretty HsModule where